May 6, 2022

 - It can be done by facial biometric identification, a method even more secure than face-to-face.

-Specialists in video identification, identity verification authentication and e-signatures solutions, Electronic IDentification’s SmileID solution is the most complete and advanced solution on the market for detecting identity spoofing.
-Based on Artificial Intelligence (AI) and Machine Learning, SmileID bases its facial identification system on data obtained by streaming video identification, with VideoID, and integrates different anti-spoofing filters.
+Based on Artificial Intelligence (AI) and Machine Learning, SmileID bases its facial identification system on data obtained by streaming video identification, with VideoID, and integrates different anti-spoofing protection.

-Once the previous biometric comparison or proof-of-life tests have been passed, this filter runs in real time on all the video frames that VideoID analyzes and ensures that the person in front of the camera is really who he/she claims to be and is in full capacity.
+Once the previous biometric comparison or proof-of-life tests have been passed, this filter runs in real-time on all the video frames that VideoID analyses and ensures that the person in front of the camera is really who he/she claims to be and is in full capacity.

-Request a free demo of SmileID’s Anti Spoofing solutions now!
+Request a free demo of SmileID’s Anti-Spoofing technolgy now!